elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 def add(x, y), do: x + y
 ```

+On the second line, we ignore the `0` argument again and just return the value
-We can even add another clause that "matches" for when both arguments are `0`s:
+of `x` for the result.
+Next, we can even add another clause that "matches" for
+when both arguments are `0`s:

 ```elixir
 def add(0, 0), do: 0